danjordan/danjordan.dev/src/posts/return-awaited-promise.md

 ---

 When we use `await` the current function is added to the call stack until the promise has resolved.
 This addition to the call stack comes at the cost of an extra microtask.
-On thte surface this would seem to have a small performance benefit, but are there any downsides?
+On the surface this would seem to have a small performance benefit, but are there any downsides?

 Yes, if we don't use `await` the function won't show up in stack traces when an error is thrown.